realm/realm-dart-samples/README.md

 The command `watch` is using RealmResult.changes to listen for changes when the contents of the collection change.

-To run the app follow the instructions: [time_track\ReadMe.md](https://github.com/realm/realm-dart-samples/tree/main/time_track#readme)
+To run the app follow the instructions in the README: [time_track\README.md](https://github.com/realm/realm-dart-samples/tree/main/time_track#readme)

 ## [`dart_flexible_sync`](https://github.com/realm/realm-dart-samples/tree/main/dart_flexible_sync) - Dart console application with flexible sync